andrewpey/vtland/publish_your_mod.md

 ## Publish, update and unpublish

-Just hit on your mod in **installed** tab and choose an appropriate action.
+Just click on your mod in the **Installed** tab, and choose the appropriate action.

 <img src="/assets/sdk/publish_your_mod/20180514-193710.png" style="width: auto"/>

-> You can publish only mods that are not tracked as **installed**, i.e. was not installed from the gallery but manually created by you.
+> You can publish only mods that are not tracked as **installed**, i.e. was not downloaded from the gallery but manually placed to `Content/` by you.

-If you are updating already published mod, other users that have this mod installed will be able to see at Mod Browser that  an update for this mod is available.
+If you are updating a mod that is already published, users that have it installed will see that an update is available for it.

 ## Limits

-To prevent our storages to overflow, we temporary restict how many packs you can publish.
-The limits can be seen at [https://voxeltycoon-mods.herokuapp.com/limits?uid=`your_secret_key`](https://voxeltycoon-mods.herokuapp.com/limits?uid=your_secret_key), where secret key is the one stored in `identity.json` file.
+To prevent our servers from being completely filled with content, we're temporarily restricting how many packs users can publish.
+Your limit can be seen at  [https://voxeltycoon-mods.herokuapp.com/limits?uid=`your_secret_key`](https://voxeltycoon-mods.herokuapp.com/limits?uid=your_secret_key), where "your_secret_key" is the one stored in your specific `identity.json` file.